Improving forecasting performance using covariate-dependent copula models: Application to financial data forecasting

-In order to illustrate our method, we use an financial application with daily stock returns.
-The copula model is the reparametrized Joe-Clayton copula with split-\emph{t} distributions on the continuous margins.
-For the discrete case, see e.g. the approach by latent variables for the Gaussian copula in \citet{pitt2006efficient} and the extension to a general copula in \citet{smith2012estimation}.
+In order to illustrate our method, we apply it to a financial application with daily stock returns.
+The copula models are reparameterized Joe-Clayton copula, Clayton copula, Gumbel copula, and Student's \emph{t}-copula with split-\emph{t} distributions on the continuous margins.
+For the discrete case, see the latent variables approach for the Gaussian copula \citep{pitt2006efficient} and the extension to a general copula \citep{smith2012estimation}.

-\subsection{The S\&P100 and S\&P600 data}
+\subsection{The S\&P 100 and S\&P 600 data}

-Our data are daily returns from the S\&P100 and S\&P600 daily stock market indices during the period from September 15, 1995 to January 16, 2013.
-The S\&P100 index includes the largest and most established companies in the U.S. which is a subset of the well-known S\&P500 index.
-The S\&P600 index covers the small capitalization companies which present the possibility of greater capital appreciation, but at greater risk.
-The S\&P600 index covers roughly three percent of the total US equities market.
+Our data are daily returns from the S\&P 100 and S\&P 600 daily stock market indices during the period from February 01, 1989 to February 06, 2015 (see Figure \ref{fg:SP100-SP600}).
+The S\&P 100 index includes the largest and most established companies in the U.S. and is a subset of the well-known S\&P 500 index.
+The S\&P 600 index covers the small capitalization companies which present the possibility of greater capital appreciation, but at greater risk.
+The S\&P 600 index covers roughly three percent of the total US equities market.

-\citet{patton2012copula} uses hypothesis tests to show that there is significant time-varying dependence between S\&P100 and S\&P600.
-Both parametric and nonparametric methods are used to estimate the tail-dependence coefficient in different copula models in \citet{patton2012copula}.
-Nevertheless, little effort has been devote to interpreting the dependence, in particular from using covariate information.

-The covariates we used in the margins and in the copula function are described in Table \ref{tab:sp-covariates}. \citet{villani2009regression} and \citet{li2010flexible} apply similar covariates in univariate response regression density estimation on S\&P500 data using mixtures of Gaussian and asymmetric student's \emph{t} densities.

-Figure \ref{fg:SP100-SP600} shows the time series of the daily returns.
-It is seen that there is huge volatility in the returns for both S\&P100 and S\&P600 during the 2008 financial crisis.
-Figure~\ref{fg:SP100-SP600-empCopula} depicts the empirical copula $\hat{C}_{n}$ for \textsf{Return} estimated as proposed by \citet{dobric2005nonparametric} by assuming independent observations